 In this article, we give step-by-step directions on how to work around the oxygen sensors.
 We also explain why you might not want to do this with your vehicle.

 How to Bypass Oxygen Sensors?

-While you can bypass an Oxygen sensor with the help of a dummy O2 sensor, it’s not always the best option.
-In some cases, it could be illegal, and other times it can mess with the performance of the vehicle.
-However, it’s easy to do, requiring you to swap the defective sensor with a dummy.
+While you can bypass an oxygen sensor with the help of a dummy O2 sensor, it’s not always the best option.
+In some cases, it could be illegal, and in other cases, it can mess with the performance of the vehicle.
+However, it’s easy to do.
+You just have to swap the defective sensor with a dummy.